 8. Right to revoke consent to personal data processing

 b.
-Consent to being contacted for marketing purposes using electronic means of communication may be revoked at any time by calling the customer service or in the manner specified in a commercial message.
+Consent to being contacted for marketing purposes given by a potential customer to a specific electronic contact may be withdrawn at any time by contacting the customer service line or in the manner specified in a commercial message.

 c.
 Consent to the processing of personal data for the purpose of registering and providing the services for people with hearing and sight impairment can be withdrawn at any time after it becomes effective.
 The application must contain the applicant’s express, comprehensible and certain will, and be made either by phone at 800 142 142 or by email at email@example.com.